NeedleVoid/Needlevoid/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ☆ Pronouns: she/her, but he/him is fine too

+☆ My English isn't good because it's not my first language so please keep that in mind

 ☆ I like playing Minecraft, Stardew Valley, Uma Musume (sometimes) and Madoka Magica Exedra (I play few other games, but my laptop is a little laggy, currently collecting for gaming pc)